openebs/mayastor-docs/reference/call-home.md

 # Call-home metrics

- In the interest of gaining perspective on storage usage trends, Mayastor collects some data metrics from the deployed Mayastor instances.
-Installing Mayastor using Helm chart (v2.0.0 onwards) deploys a Kubernetes deployment called `obs-callhome`on to the cluster.
-A Kubernetes pod from this deployment collects the data points from your Mayastor cluster.
+ By default, Mayastor collects some basic information related to the number and scale of user-deployed instances.
 The collected data is anonymous and is encrypted at rest.
+This data is used to understand storage usage trends, which in turn helps maintainers prioritize their contributions to maximize the benefit to the community as a whole.

 {% hint style="info" %}

-No identities, host names, passwords, or volume data are collected. **ONLY** the below-mentioned information is collected from the cluster.
+No user-identifiable information, hostnames, passwords, or volume data are collected. **ONLY** the below-mentioned information is collected from the cluster.

 {% endhint %}

-A summary of the data points collected is given below.
+A summary of the information collected is given below.

 | **Cluster information** |